 The applicant will establish a CTI Team based on Section 5 of this RFP.
-This will include the use of the Critical Time Intervention Manual (2002) and the CTI Manual for Workers and Supervisors (2021) as a baseline for the evidence-based approach, which can be found in the pre-submission uploads in the Grant's Gateway.
+This will include the use of the Critical Time Intervention Manual (2002) and the CTI Manual for Workers and Supervisors (2021) as a baseline for the evidence-based approach, which can be found here.

 Each CTI Team must have a well-defined working relationship with at least one (1) local Article 28 and/or Article 31 hospital (e.g., inpatient psychiatry units, emergency department and/or CPEP), or more in areas where there are multiple hospital systems within their awarded location.
 This relationship must include a Memorandum of Understanding (MOU).
 The CTI Team's MOU should outline a coordinated process for regular communication, process for referrals, discharge planning from the hospital, access to the hospital electronic medical record where possible, and a process for engaging in-person with individuals to provide the CTI intervention prior to discharge.
+MOUs must be developed prior to operating the CTI Team, but do not need to be submitted with the RFP application.
 CTI Teams will need to maintain relationships with hospitals, including regular meetings (i.e., rounds on the inpatient unit, inpatient case conferences and access meeting space on unit).
 It is important to note that when CTI Teams work with ER/CPEPs or other crisis services, workflows should be modified to meet the needs of the settings.
-For example, CTI staff and hospitals will need to plan for more immediate referral and engagement in shorter-term units.
 These workflows must be established prior to implementation by both the CTI Team and hospital leadership.
 In cases in which the hospital is the agency implementing the CTI Team, the above collaborations must exist within the internal structure of the hospital.
-Additionally, hospital-based CTI Teams must develop external relationships and MOUs with community-based organizations to ensure timely access of services.
+Additionally, CTI Teams must develop external relationships, which may include MOUs when applicable, with community-based organizations to ensure timely access of services.

 CTI Teams should consider partnering with more than one (1) hospital/facility, based on local need.
-CTI Teams should consider where additional relationships with hospitals in their county/borough may be needed, as well as with hospitals in nearby counties/boroughs where individuals may go to receive psychiatric inpatient services but return to county/borough where CTI Team is located.
+CTI Teams should consider where additional relationships with hospitals in their county may be needed.

-In order to support implementation of the hospital's person-centered discharge plan, the applicant must develop coordinated admission and transition plans with community providers, including Housing providers, Certified Community Behavioral Health Clinics (CCBHC), Community Oriented Recovery & Empowerment Services (CORE), or Home and Community Based Services (HCBS) providers, Personalized Recovery

-Oriented Services (PROS), Mental Health Outpatient Treatment and Rehabilitative Services (MHOTRS), community services certified by the NYS Office of Addiction Services and Supports, community services licensed by the Office for People with Developmental Disabilities, and other community resources to coordinate needed services and supports for individuals to ensure their successful transition into community-based services.
+In order to support implementation of the hospital's person-centered discharge plan, the applicant must develop coordinated admission and transition plans with community providers, including Housing providers, Certified Community Behavioral Health Clinics (CCBHC), Community Oriented Recovery & Empowerment Services (CORE), or Home and Community Based Services (HCBS) providers, Personalized Recovery Oriented Services (PROS), Mental Health Outpatient Treatment and Rehabilitative Services (MHOTRS), community services certified by the NYS Office of Addiction Services and Supports, community services licensed by the Office for People with Developmental Disabilities, and other community resources to coordinate needed services and supports for individuals to ensure their successful transition into community-based services.

-5.1.1 Quality Infrastructure and Reporting Requirements
+5.2 Quality Infrastructure and Reporting Requirements